Projects

 Lauritzen, P. H., C. Jablonowski, M. A. Taylor and R. D. Nair (Eds.)
 (2011), Numerical Techniques for Global Atmospheric Models, Lecture Notes in Computational Science and Engineering, Springer, Vol. 80, 572 pp.

-We develop, implement and test high-order finite-volume methods for the dynamical cores of atmospheric general circulation models.
-Our computational grid of choice is the cubed-sphere grid that is also depicted above.
-This project pays special attention to 3rd-order and 4th-order accurate discretizations that perform well at all spatial scales and all aspect ratios between the horizontal and vertical resolution.
-The methods are promising candidate for future non-hydrostatic dynamical cores with flexible computational grids.
-Such grids are for example the block-structured AMR grids that overlay the cubed-sphere geometry.
-We have developed the non-hydrostatic dynamical core ‘MCore’ in both a Cartesian channel configuration (Ullrich and Jablonowski, 2012, Mon.
+We also develop new numerical schemes for dynamical cores.
+An example of a new high-order finite-volume model development on a cubed-sphere grid is shown below.
+This project paid special attention to 3rd-order and 4th-order accurate finite-volume discretizations that perform well at all spatial scales and all aspect ratios between the horizontal and vertical resolution.
+Such methods are promising candidate for future non-hydrostatic dynamical cores with flexible computational grids.
+In 2012, we developed the non-hydrostatic dynamical core ‘MCore’ in both a Cartesian channel configuration (Ullrich and Jablonowski, 2012, Mon.
 Wea.
 Rev. ) and on a spherical cubed-sphere grid (Ullrich and Jablonowski, 2012, J. Comput.
 Phys.).
+More recently, we investigated Lagrangian particle techniques and adaptive mesh refinement techniques for spherical domains and utilize the barotropic vorticity and shallow water equations as idealized testbeds.

 Tropical Cyclones in General Circulation Models